Trump's Commerce pick Wilbur Ross is no stranger to protectionism

 But his companies have also produced goods in Mexico.
 The 2007 annual report for his International Textile Group called NAFTA "advantageous to the company" because of its factories there.

-Ross has drawn an unusual endorsement for his manufacturing chops - from the United Steelworkers union, which backed Trump's Democratic opponent Hillary Clinton in the election.
+Ross has drawn an unusual endorsement - from the United Steelworkers union, which backed Trump's Democratic opponent, Hillary Clinton, in the election.

-Leo Gerard, president of the USW, in an interview last month said Trump's team understands that trade remedy laws themselves need to be modernized to make it easier to impose sanctions and duties before industries are hurt and jobs are lost.
+Leo Gerard, president of the USW, said in an interview last month that Trump's team understood that trade remedy laws themselves needed to be modernized to make it easier to impose sanctions and duties before industries are hurt and jobs are lost.